 Blogger is a free blogging service by Google.
 It offers a quick and easy way to create a simple blog for non-tech-savvy users.

 Blogger is one of the earliest blogging platforms in existence.
 It was first launched in 1999 by Pyra Labs.
-Later in 2003, Google acquired Blogger and redesigned it as the product we know today.
+Later in 2003, Google acquired Blogger and redesigned it as the product you know today.

 All you need is a Google account to start a free blog on Blogger.